-In spring 2020, at the onset of the global COVID-19 pandemic, many employees found themselves unexpectedly setting up home offices and settling in to flatten the curve.
-Beds, dining tables, couches: Anything could be a workspace in this new world.
-Now, nearly three years later, many people have finally returned to the office, albeit more frequently following a hybrid model.
+Although working from home became the norm after the onset of the global COVID-19 pandemic in spring 2020, many people have finally returned to the office, albeit more frequently following a hybrid model.
 But the 59% of Americans who work from home some—if not all—of the time might find themselves stuck with the bad WFH habits they developed at the start of the pandemic.
 And it could be hurting their bodies and brains.

 While we still don’t know much about the long-term implications of remote work, researchers agree that working outside of a traditional office setting can negatively impact our brains and our bodies with everything from eye strain to back pain.
 (Admittedly, there were also issues pre-pandemic with spending too much time sitting at the office.)
 But there is hope.
 We talked to experts to learn more about the short-term impact of WFH and what can be done to make remote work better.

 Ways remote work could harm your brain and body

 If you’ve been working remotely for sometime now, you may have already noticed the physical impact on your body.
 According to Krys Hines, a Washington, D.C.-based workplace wellness and ergonomics educator at KH Ergo and Wellness, the recent shift to remote work has aged our bodies by about 10 to 15 years.

 “Quite abruptly people were making workspaces at home that perpetuated postural strain and mechanical stress.
 Work was happening at the kitchen table, on the couch, in the bed, and from a desk space without ergonomic support specific to the individual,” she says.
 “Essentially, people fit themselves into a workspace instead of creating a workspace for their body.”